Can I Use HSA or FSA Funds for Recovery Equipment?

 Can my family members use an HSA/FSA-funded device?

 The qualifying expense must be for the account holder, their spouse, or a tax dependent.
-If purchased under your LMN for your diagnosed condition, household members may also use the device—but the HSA/FSA claim is based on your personal medical need.
-You cannot claim a device you have no medical necessity for, even if a family member uses it.
+Household members may use a device purchased under your LMN—but the claim rests on your personal medical need.
+You cannot claim a device you have no medical necessity for.

 Is sauna installation or electrical work HSA/FSA eligible?